redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/jaeger.md

 _Optional, Default=""_

-Collector Endpoint instructs the reporter to send spans to the Jaeger Collector at this URL.
+Collector Endpoint instructs reporter to send spans to jaeger-collector at this URL.

 ```yaml tab="File (YAML)"
 tracing: